-“They were gonna sell both the house and the business and move to North Carolina.
+“They were gonna sell both the house and the business and move to Arizona.
 He was set to retire just next week.”

-Eric followed the man’s gaze out across the highway to the field of tall, swaying grass rendered a faded olive-green by winter’s cloak.
+Eric followed his gaze out across the highway to the field of tall, swaying grass that had been rendered a faded olive-green by winter’s cloak.
 The field ran in slight dips and swells and ended in the distance at a line of brownish, barren trees.
-A cool breeze washed in.
-The man exhaled, put his hands into his gray trouser pockets, and turned back to Eric.

 “Well, all that’s changed now.”
-After a peek back through the door, he lowered his voice again.
-“See, Ed died last night.
+He gave a peek into the house and said low, “You see, Ed died last night.
 My baby brother, I always called him.
 I myself think it was his ticker that did it, but I reckon the autopsy will show which.
 Heart wasn’t the best, everybody knew.
 Shame, I’m telling you.”

 Eric struggled to speak.
 “You said ‘which’ – ‘the autopsy would show which.’
 Did he have other problems?”